vypxl/tx8/spec/spec.md

 operation.
 This means when writing to `ab`, the operation is executed in 8-bit mode, the second parameter is truncated to 8-bit.
 On the other hand, when writing to `as`, or `ai` / `a`, the operation is executed in 16/32-bit mode and the second parameter is extended or truncated to the size of the first parameter.
+This does not hold for arithmetic instructions.
+Those are always executed in 32 bit mode, regardless of the sources and destinations.
+See [arithmetic](#arithmetic) for more information.

+Beware that when using smaller registers as destinations, only the lower bytes will be set, the upper bytes will retain their previous value.
+You can use something like `ld a as` afterwards to set the upper bits to zero.

 When reading from a smaller register in an operation that requires a 32-bit value, the value is zero-extended.
 When writing a larger value to a smaller register, the result is truncated.